afonasev/context_logging/README.md

 except Exception as exc:
     assert exc.args = (1, {'val': 1})
 ```

+Default value for fill_exception_context param can be changed with env

+    export CONTEXT_LOGGING_FILL_EXEPTIONS_DEFAULT=0

 ### We can set data to root context that never will be closed